 Camping on the island is also a great way to spend New Year’s Eve and to watch Sydney’s famous Harbour fireworks.
 The views from Cockatoo Island are amazin because of its central Harbour location.

-Cockatoo Island is often used as a photography course excursion trip as the island is the perfect place for shooting great photos: industrial buildings with an abandoned atmosphere, stunning Harbour views, wildlife, an old prison, city views, and much more.
+Cockatoo Island is often used as a photography course excursion trip, because the island is the perfect place for shooting great photos.

 Getting to Cockatoo Island by Ferry